Kossit73/Broiler_chicken_Financial_Model/README.md

 The dashboard now presents all inputs on a single **Input Landing Page** that groups controls into Production, Pricing, Costs, and Capital & financing sections.
+A scenario selector at the top lets you maintain alternative assumption sets (Baseline, Expansion, Downside) without losing previous configurations.
 As you tweak values, the NPV/IRR metrics and detailed tables refresh instantly.
 Below the metrics you will find three workspaces:

 1. **Production & revenues** – retains the assumptions summary (grouped into the four schedules), detailed revenue schedules, production cycle results, annual